-• Discard levels: are moderate for industrial purse seine fisheries.
+Discard levels: are moderate for industrial purse seine fisheries.
 The EU recently reported discard levels of bullet tuna for its purse seine fleet, for 2003-07, estimated using observer data.

-Changes to the catch series: No major changes to the catch series of bullet tuna since the WPNT meeting in 2016.
+Changes to the catch series: There have been no major changes to the catch series of bullet tuna since the WPNT meeting in 2017.